Due diligence reporting tool

 How do you make sure a payment instruction is genuine?

-Our payment controls process means we will only pay to named accounts associated with the designated platform account.
+Our payment controls process means we'll only pay to named accounts associated with the designated platform account.
 These details will have previously been verified by the relevant adviser via our secure messaging.

 Changes to associated accounts are controlled and the adviser must attest to doing this face to face or by phone.